New Relic (NYSE:NEWR) Updates FY 2022 Earnings Guidance

 New Relic (NYSE:NEWR) updated its FY 2022 earnings guidance on Monday.
 The company provided earnings per share guidance of $-0.600-$-0.540 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $-0.520.
 The company issued revenue guidance of $778 million-$782 million, compared to the consensus revenue estimate of $736.81 million.New Relic also updated its Q3 2022 guidance to $-0.180-$-0.150 EPS.

+In other New Relic news, COO Kristy Friedrichs sold 2,915 shares of New Relic stock in a transaction that occurred on Wednesday, August 18th.
+The stock was sold at an average price of $76.73, for a total value of $223,667.95.
+Following the transaction, the chief operating officer now directly owns 4,849 shares of the company’s stock, valued at approximately $372,063.77.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, Chairman Lewis Cirne sold 30,000 shares of New Relic stock in a transaction that occurred on Wednesday, September 1st.
+The stock was sold at an average price of $80.01, for a total value of $2,400,300.00.
+Following the completion of the transaction, the chairman now directly owns 30,000 shares in the company, valued at $2,400,300.
+The disclosure for this sale can be found here.
+Over the last three months, insiders have sold 92,915 shares of company stock worth $7,247,268.
+22.00% of the stock is currently owned by insiders.

-A hedge fund recently bought a new stake in New Relic stock.
-Millennium Management LLC purchased a new position in New Relic, Inc. (NYSE:NEWR) in the second quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm purchased 9,227 shares of the software maker’s stock, valued at approximately $618,000.
-85.52% of the stock is owned by hedge funds and other institutional investors.
+An institutional investor recently bought a new position in New Relic stock.
+Millennium Management LLC bought a new stake in shares of New Relic, Inc. (NYSE:NEWR) during the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The fund bought 9,227 shares of the software maker’s stock, valued at approximately $618,000.
+85.52% of the stock is currently owned by hedge funds and other institutional investors.

 New Relic Company Profile